 Will the 3DS pave the way to a new era of handheld gaming or is it destined to join Nintendo misfires like the Virtual Boy or Power Glove?
 Time will tell.

-Learn more about video game systems by following the links on the next page.
+Learn more about video game systems by following the links below.

 - Nikkei Electronics Teardown Squad.
 "3DS Teardown."
 Tech-On.
 Feb.
 28, 2011.
 (April 6, 2011) http://techon.nikkeibp.co.jp/english/NEWS_EN/20110228/189942/

 - Nintendo.
 "Nintendo 3DS."
 (April 5, 2011) http://www.nintendo.com/3ds